BASIC SCIENCE & TECHNOLOGY

 the free modular textbook for junior secondary or middle schools

-August and September were fairly busy months for the BS&T website.
-By the end of September, total downloads since the site went live had risen to over 376,000 documents including over 57,000 complete chapters.
-In 2017 downloads have been averaging about 85 modules and 40 chapters a day, plus about 30 other documents (including Teachers Guides, Syllabuses, Equipment Lists, Appendices, Index, Glossary and so on).
-It is encouraging to see that the site continues to meet the needs of significant numbers of students, teachers and others.
+2017 was a steady-as-you-go year for the BS&T website.
+By the end of the year, total downloads since the site went live had risen to over 392,000 documents including over 61,000 complete chapters.
+Downloads averaged about 92 modules and 40 chapters a day, plus about 30 other documents (including Teachers Guides, Syllabuses, Equipment Lists, Appendices, Index, Glossary and so on).
+This is approximately the same as the previous year and it is encouraging to see that the site continues to meet the needs of significant numbers of students, teachers and others.

-So far in 2017 the most prominent users have been located in Nigeria, USA, UK and India.
+In 2017 the most prominent users have been located in Nigeria, USA, UK and India.
 Other countries figuring significantly have included (in no particular order) Malawi, Bangladesh, Jordan, Australia, Norway, Canada, Philippines, Zambia, Uganda, Ghana, and Rwanda.
+There were also siginficant new downloads in the last quarter from South Korea and Papua New Guinea.

 I would like to encourage all readers to use the simple feedback form on the 'downloads' page.
 All you have to do is click on 'Contact Author' (on the download page), type in your comments, suggestions or questions, then click on 'SUBMIT' at the bottom of the form.
 I hope this simple format will encourage more users to contact me.
 The more feedback I get, the better I can respond to the needs of users so please use the new form and encourage others to do so!